Kill Me, Wolf King

 Lyra looked up at him.
 "Do you know what that means?"

-“If that’s true,” he said, “then you’re dangerous.
+"If that's true," he said, "then you're dangerous."

 Kael didn't move.

 Yes.
-End her.
-Before it’s too late.
+Kill her.
+Before it's too late.

-He saw something familiar.
+He saw something he knew.

 He saw himself.